neilkimmett/neilkimmett.github.io/_posts/2013-11-14-deploying-to-testflight.markdown

 Its quick, its dirty, but it works and thats the most important thing.
 I'd quite like the script to automatically set the correct provisioning profile for me, but thats a challenge for future me.

-Finally, we can add a bit of messaging to indicate the scripts progress (with added ticks and crosses and colours) and use the `ipa` flags `--lists` and `--notify` to set permissions for the build and notify testers.
+Finally, we can add a bit of messaging to indicate the script's progress (with added ticks and crosses and colours) and use the `ipa` flags `--lists` and `--notify` to set permissions for the build and notify testers.
 The final script in all its glory looks like this

 {% highlight bash %}

-API_TOKEN="<your api token, found at >"
+API_TOKEN="<your api token>"
-TEAM_TOKEN="<your team token, found at >"
+TEAM_TOKEN="<your team token>"
 NOTES="releasenotes.txt"